libraryofcelsus/Aetherius_AI_Assistant/readme.md

 # Current Version Information

 **What is Aetherius?**  Aetherius is an Ai LLM Retrieval Framework focused on bringing realistic long-term memory and thought formation to a customizable chatbot/companion.
 My goal is to create a locally ran Ai Assistant that you actually have control over and own.
-One that cannot be changed by an external force without concent.
+One that cannot be changed or limited by an external force without concent.

-Currently, Aetherius's main focus is creating a good architecture for realistic long-term memory storage and thought formation.
-Currently Aetherius has websearch and file reading abilities.
-More features will come at a later date.

-Aetherius aims to provide a modular, personalized AI assistant experience by enabling the addition of task-specific Modules and Sub-Modules.
-If all goes as planned, Aetherius will support integration with other open-source projects and models.
+Aetherius aims to provide a modular, personalized AI assistant using Retrieval Augmented Generation and Tools.
+If all goes as planned, Aetherius will support integration with other open-source projects.

 Aetherius can now be ran locally and offline maintaining 100% privacy!

 # Changelog:
 **0.044c**

 •New Gui for Aetherius.
 Most Chatbot modes are now consolidated under one Ui.
-Only Llama 2 Version done for now.

 **0.044b**